ParkinsonLab/Metatranscriptome-Workshop/README.md

 **Notes**:

--   The kaiju command you would is are given below:
+-   The kaiju command you would use is given below:
     -   `kaiju -t nodes.dmp -f kaiju_db.fmi -i mouse1_mRNA.fastq -z 4 -o mouse1_classification.tsv`
 -   The command line parameters are:
     -   `-t`: The heiarchal representation of the taxonomy IDs